 Don’t forget that the Social Security PASS plan is a work incentive that can assist you with your education goals.

 Social Security Benefits and Work Incentive Sites

-Do you want to know what Social Security rules and regulations are?
+Do you want to know the Social Security rules and regulations?
 This site gives you detailed information that you can use when you disagree with your claims representative.
-Of course, it might be easier to just contact us; we have years of experience that we can use to help you.
+Of course, it might be easier just to contact us; we have years of experience that we can use to help you.

-A summary of Social Security disability Work Support Payments for individuals with disabilities.
+This is a must-have summary of Social Security disability Work Support Payments for individuals with disabilities.
 It lists all SSI benefits and SSDI Work Support Payments.
-A MUST HAVE.

-Gives address, phone number, and map to any Social Security office.
+Find the address, phone number, and a map to any Social Security office.

-The official site for the Social Security Administration.
-Look up anything you want to know about Social Security disability benefits – even the most popular baby names!
+The official site for the Social Security Administration provides anything you want to know about Social Security disability benefits.
+You can even see the most popular baby names!

 This page takes you to all the publications available online regarding overpayments.
-In the Search box -top right- type in “overpayment” or whatever you may be searching for.
-We recommend that if you are going to send forms to Social Security, that you have someone look over your answers before submission.
+In the search box at the top right, type in “overpayment” or whatever you may be searching for.
+We recommend that, if you are going to send forms to Social Security, you have someone look over your answers before submission.

 Medicare and Medicaid Links